levizwannah/mpesa-sdk-php/readme.md

 And then start using it.

 ## not using composer
 Download the zip version of the code.
-Write your own autoloader for the `LeviZwannah\MpesaSdk` namespace or include the file manually.
-It's better to just include all the files at once because the main class `LeviZwannah\MpesaSdk\Mpesa` uses all the other classes.
+Include the `self-autoload.php` file located in the downloaded `src` folder.

 # Documentation
 ## Setting Up